-The UNDP-supported project under the 2nd phase of the partnership (CAFI-2) contains a 2M component on analyses of agricultural suitability that will complement the national land use planning process supported by CAFI (CAFI 1).
-In 2022, while protracted delays slowed down agriculture outcome is the construction of the building that will host the laboratory of geographic information system (GIS) and soil analyses is 80% completed (completion is expected in mid-2023).
-The establishment of the agriculture legal unit allowed its supervision of a bibliographic review of agricultural tenure.
-In addition, several experts produced training manuals on sampling, conservation, transport of soil samples, and on strengthening Geographic Information System capacities towards a spatial study on agricultural feasibility for five priority crops.
+The UNDP-supported project under the 2nd phase of the partnership (CAFI-2) contains a 2M US\$ component on analyses of agricultural suitability that will complement the national land use planning process supported by CAFI (CAFI 1).

+n 2022, while protracted delays slowed down agriculture outcome, the construction of the building the aboratory with the Geographic Information System (GIS) and soil analyses is now 80% completed expected in mid-2023).
+The establishment of the agriculture legal unit allowed its supervision of a biblio of agricultural tenure.
+In addition, several experts produced training manuals on sampling, conservation, to samples, and on strengthening GIS capacities towards a spatial study on agricultural feasibility for five principles. (completion is graphic review ransport of soil a.
+Studies